Assessing forest tree risk of extinction and genetic degradation from climate change

 PARTNERS: USDA Forest Service Southern Research Station, North Carolina State University (NCSU), USDA Forest Service Forest Health Monitoring Program

-Scientists have mapped global range shifts for 215 tree species under different climate change models and emissions scenarios for the years 2050 and 2100.
-Most species’ predicted suitable ranges closely follow or are slightly more extensive than actual ranges under present conditions.
+Scientists mapped global range shifts for 337 tree species under different climate change models and emissions scenarios for the years 2050 and 2100.
+Most species’ predicted suitable ranges are predicted to decline in suitable habitat area by 2050 under the Hadley B1 global circulation model/emissions scenario combination, with eastern species expected to experience less range stability than western species (Potter and Hargrove 2013).
 ForeCASTS also includes maps of Minimum Required Movement that detail the closest geographic locations, or “lifeboat” areas, offering future suitable habitat conditions and show the likelihood of local extinction following climate change.

-EFETAC’S ROLE: The project is being led in cooperation with Eastern Threat Center ecologist Bill Hargrove, and is supported by Eastern Threat Center funding.
+EFETAC’S ROLE: The project was led in cooperation with Eastern Threat Center ecologist Bill Hargrove, and was supported by Eastern Threat Center funding.

-• 18 habitat suitability maps (currently suitable habitat for each species, and future suitable habitat under two global change models and under two climate change scenarios in 2050 and 2100, each separately for the conterminous United States and for the globe), and
+• 18 habitat suitability maps (currently suitable habitat for each species, and future suitable habitat under two global change models and under two climate change scenarios in 2050 and 2100, each separately for the conterminous United States and for the globe)

-Researchers generated these sets of 25 maps for each species twice--once with elevation as a spatial environmental characteristic and once without, to compare the results between the two.
+Researchers generated these sets of 23 maps for each species twice, once with elevation as a spatial environmental characteristic and once without, to compare the results between the two.
 (See examples below.)

-The collaborators have also designed a website for the presentation of these results.
+The collaborators also designed a website for the presentation of these results.
 This site includes a description of the overall project, background information on how the maps are generated, and an explanation of how to interpret the maps.
+Associated geographic information system (GIS) files are available for download at the site.
 To fill in these gaps for the future generation of MSTC and MRM maps, researchers searched for additional species occurrences from the Global Biodiversity Information Facility data portal (http://data.gbif.org).

 Left: Multivariate Spatio-Temporal Clustering results for Shumard oak (Quercus shumardii), depicting currently suitable habitat (left) and habitat predicted to be suitable in 2100 under the Hadley B1 scenario.
 Click image to enlarge.